unode/deep-learning-intro/_episodes/02-keras.md

 > and plot the training loss.
 >
 > > ## Solution
-> > The training loss curve should look somthing like this:
+> > The training loss curve should look something like this:
 > > ![Training loss curve of the neural network training][training_curve]
 > {:.solution}
 {:.challenge}